This post may contain affiliate links. Please read my disclosure.

 Basic fried rice with Chinese sausage guys.
 This stuff’s the best.
 Really.
 Try it, you’ll love it.

-- Heat pork fat in a wok pan over medium-high heat.
-Add the diced Chinese sausage and fry until edges start to crisp.
+- Heat the cooking oil in a wok pan over medium-high heat.

 - Add the garlic and green onions and stir fry for about 30 seconds, or until the garlic starts to lightly brown.
 Be careful not to burn the garlic or your rice will be bitter.

-- Add the cold, cooked rice and quickly toss to avoid the rice getting mushy.
+- Add the cold, cooked rice (see expert tips if you don't have day old rice) and quickly toss to avoid the rice getting mushy.
 Stir fry for 2 minutes, tossing the rice.

 - Add the chicken broth, soy sauce, white and black pepper, and sesame oil and toss to combine with the rice.

 - Move the rice to the side of the pan.
 Add beaten eggs, cooking for 1-2 minutes until lightly scrambled.

 - Mix the scrambled eggs into the rice and serve hot.
 Garnish with extra green onions.